-Virginia, author of Sweet&Sour , comes today with a recipe that you will love for its flavor and how easy it is to make.
+Virginia, author of Sweet&Sour , brings you a recipe that you will love for its flavour and how easy it is to make.
 It is a recipe for zoodles prepared in a wok , in the purest Asian style.
 You will see how these zucchini spaghetti will be a star dish this summer!

-How many times have you wanted some delicious Chinese-style noodles, but have deprived yourself because pasta, even if it's rice, provides more calories than your way of life allows you to consume?
-I, since I have the Lurch spiralizer , I enjoy them, and I love it because:
+How many times have you been craving some delicious Chinese-style noodles, but have given up on them because pasta, even rice pasta, provides more calories than your lifestyle allows you to consume?
+Since I got the Lurch spiralizer , I enjoy them, and I love them because:

-1. It allows you to make 3 different thicknesses of cut thanks to the set of 3 blades, which you will never lose because it is hidden in the base .
+1. It allows you to make 3 different cutting thicknesses thanks to the set of 3 blades, which you will never lose because it is hidden in the base .

-2. It has a suction cup system that makes it adhere firmly to the surface where you support it and that allows you to apply enough force without the risk of it moving.
-To release it, a slight tug on the tab of the suction cup and voila, released.
+2. It has a suction cup system that makes it stick firmly to the surface you place it on, allowing you to apply enough force without risking it moving.
+To release it, just lightly pull the suction cup tab and voila, it's free.

-3. It is almost completely disassembled and is easily washable .
-In the same way that it is disassembled to store it and that it occupies much less space, this is a very important issue.
+3. It can be almost completely disassembled and is easily washable .
+It can also be disassembled for storage, which takes up much less space, which is a very important issue.

-Total, which has allowed me to obtain a fairly thin thickness and similar to that of the noodles that we find in the market.
-Some zucchini noodles, which due to the success they have had among the foodie community, have their own name "zoodles", which comes precisely from changing the "n" of the noodles to the "z" of Zucchini, zucchini in English.
+In short, I have been able to obtain a thickness that is quite fine and similar to that of the noodles that we find in the market.
+Zucchini noodles, which due to their success among the foodie community, have their own name "zoodles", which comes precisely from changing the "n" of noodles for the "z" of Zucchini.
 I have accompanied them with an Asian sauce, which if you like Chinese food I encourage you to try without a doubt.

-In addition, when preparing this dish in the wok (which I highly recommend) it will allow us to better preserve the flavors and colors of the food, because cooking is much shorter and, above all, we use much less oil than if we prepared it in a conventional pan. .
+Furthermore, preparing this dish in a wok (which I highly recommend) will allow us to better preserve the flavours and colours of the food, because the cooking time is much shorter and, above all, we will use much less oil than if we prepared it in a conventional frying pan.

-Lurch vegetable spiraliser , Tokyo Studio Fleur de Ligne porcelain salad bowl and Tokyo Studio Seigaiha porcelain bowls .
+Lurch vegetable spiralizer , Fleur de Ligne porcelain salad bowl by Tokyo Studio and Seigaiha porcelain bowls by Tokyo Studio .

 Ingredients (For 3 servings)